janstoon/aboutus/careers/service.md

 * Architect layered systems to adhere to Separation of Concerns principle
 * Observe SOLID principles in OO-based solutions
 * Design modular and testable units
+* Experienced in parallel and concurrent process handling

 ## Technologies
 * Be fluent in one of: go, C, Java, python